 4. Speak to them and answer questions, but never admit wrongdoing

 If you have been pulled over for a crime, even if it’s a small one, never admit wrongdoing.
 Everything you say is likely recorded and can be used in court.
 If you’ve been pulled over and charged with a DUI, then you can always seek a DUI attorney in the future.
 There’s no point fighting over the ticket right now.
+Keller Law Offices in the Minneapolis St. Paul area can assist you if you receive a DUI ticket in the area.

 If the officer asks you to get your documents out, do so slowly and deliberately so it doesn’t look like you’re about to pull a weapon out.
 However, if you are carrying a weapon of sorts, state laws might require you to let the officer know about your concealed carry.